Molly Brant: American Revolution

 Brant supported the British Crown during the American Revolutionary War.
 From her home in Canajoharie, she provided food and assistance to Loyalists who were fleeing from New York to Canada.
 Despite harassment from local Patriots, she remained at Canajoharie for the first two years of the war.

 A turning point came in 1777 when British forces invaded New York from Canada and laid siege to Patriots in Fort Stanwix.
 In August, when Brant learned that a large body of Patriot militia was on its way to relieve the fort, she sent Kanien'kéha:ka runners to alert the British commander of the danger.
 This information enabled a British, Kanien'kéha:ka, and Seneca force to ambush the Patriots and their Oneida allies in the Battle of Oriskany.
 The Haudenosaunee were divided in their loyalties.
 The Oneida allied with the Patriots, while most bands of the other four nations allied with the British.
-After this battle, in which Iroquois warriors of these nations fought on both sides, the war in the Mohawk Valley became particularly brutal.
+After this battle, in which Haudenosaunee warriors of these nations fought on both sides, the war in the Mohawk Valley became particularly brutal.
 The Oneida and rebel Americans retaliated against Brant by pillaging Canajoharie.
-Brant fled with her children to Onondaga, the central city of the Iroquois Confederacy.
+Brant fled with her children to Onondaga, the central city of the Haudenosaunee Confederacy.
 Her departure was so precipitate that she had to leave most of her belongings behind.

 Sir William Johnson in 1763.
 Molly Brant continued his work of sustaining the Anglo-Haudenosaunee alliance.

-At Onondaga, the leaders of the Iroquois nations held a council to discuss what course to take.
+At Onondaga, the leaders of the Haudenosaunee nations held a council to discuss what course to take.
 Most of the nations and their leaders favored assisting the British, but after the Battle of Saratoga, it seemed unlikely that the British could win.
 Sayenqueraghta, a Seneca chief, urged the nations to withdraw from the war.
 Brant criticized Sayenqueraghta's advice, invoking the memory of Sir William to convince the council to remain loyal to the Crown.
 According to Daniel Claus, a British Indian agent and Sir William's son-in-law, Brant was "in every respect considered and esteemed by them [the Iroqouis] as Sir William's Relict [i.e. widow], and one word from her is more taken notice of by the Five Nations than a thousand from any white man without exception".